zs7779/EatSomething/README.md

 **GoFood**

 This is a food takeout / food delivery platform.
 On this platform restaurant managers can set up their home page and put menus on display, where customers can order food on a takeout / delivery order.
 This project is written in HTML, CSS, Typescript, React, Node.js, Express.js, MongoDB.
+Also used: AWS EC2, Nginx, Google Map API.

+**Big disclaimer!
+All "restaurants" on this website are NOT real!
+They are programmatically generated for demonstration purpose only!**

 Managers can: